Dividing Real Estate in a Divorce

 Both Parties Agree to Sell and Split the Equity

 When real estate is community property, an option couples have is to sell the property and split the equity.
 Proceeds from the sales can help all parties in covering the down payment for a new home or with relocating.
 In a situation where the property was a separate property but both of you contributed to the renovations, splitting the equity after sales is not going to be fifty-fifty.
-Also, if the proceeds from the home sale are part of the divorce settlement, then the divorce cannot be finalized until the house sells.
+Also, if the proceeds from the home sale are part of the divorce settlement, an Arizona trust attorney can help ensure the funds are properly managed, especially if the divorce cannot be finalized until the house sells.

 One Party Agrees to Buy Out the Other